 In this moment, we are witnessing a global reckoning as people grapple with and speak out against histories of colonialism, racism, sexism and anti-blackness that have impeded equality around the world.

-- In Nigeria, demonstrations were held outside American embassies in Abuja and Lagos while calling for justice for Tina Ezekwe and Uwaila Omozuwa, two women murdered in misogynist attacks, and an end to gender-based violence due to the lack of attention and accountability when black women are killed.
+- In Nigeria, demonstrations were held outside American embassies in Abuja and Lagos while calling for justice for Tina Ezekwe and Uwaila Omozuwa, two women murdered in misogynist attacks, and an end to violence against Women & Girls due to the lack of attention and accountability when black women are killed.

 - In the United Kingdom and Belgium, protestors urged governments to acknowledge their historical role in colonialism and rectify the wrongs of their past by tearing down monuments to slave traders and architects of European colonialism.

 - In Brazil, thousands took to the streets, amidst rising COVID-19 concerns, to criticize the government’s mishandling of the pandemic, which disproportionately impacts Afro-Brazilians, and demand justice for victims of police violence.

 - In France, more than 20,000 gathered in memory of Adama Traoré, the victim at the heart of one of the country’s most high-profile cases of alleged police brutality.

 - In India, Dalits, a marginalized community once referred to as “untouchable,” extended their solidarity to the Black Lives Matter movement, drawing parallels between the black experience and the violence, segregation and oppression they have faced for years.